-Duchene’s leads Predators over Blackhawks 2-1 in shootout
+Duchene leads Predators over Blackhawks 2-1 in shootout

-NASHVILLE, Tenn.
-(AP) — Matt Duchene scored the only goal of the shootout to give the Nashville Predators a 2-1 victory over the Chicago Blackhawks on Wednesday night.
+Duchene scored the only goal of the shootout to give the Nashville Predators a 2-1 victory over the Chicago Blackhawks on Wednesday night.

 Nick Cousins had the regulation goal for Nashville.